sergeynordicresults/sergeynordicresults.github.io/china.md

   I fear, if/when China economy will start to go down

   > because its a law of "Ray Dalio cycles":
-  > 1. country with "expensive labor force" (e.g. USA, world-leader 1) export buisness to country with "cheap labor force" (e.g. China, not world-leader)
+  > 1. country with "expensive labor force" (e.g. USA, world-leader-1) export buisness to country with "cheap labor force" (e.g. China, not world-leader)
-  > 2. then "cheap labor force" becomes "expensive" (China becomes world-leader)
+  > 2. then "cheap labor force" becomes "expensive" (China becomes world-leader-2)
-  > 3. now country (China) have to export it's buisness to other country too (e.g. some Africa country), this new country becomes "world-leader"
+  > 3. now country (China) have to export it's buisness to other country too (e.g. some Africa country), this new country becomes "world-leader-3"

   I fear when this will happen, Xi, to preserve his position, will play the same card as putin: "Ah, its not my fault, I was doing everything without mistakes, I was the most optimal version of a leader, its all fault of chinese-people-haters, lets kill them"